ssbsukirat/medicine/Endocrinology/Diabetes mellitus.md

 * Identical twins 30-70%
 	* implies other factors beyond genes
 * Major susceptibility area for DM on ***HLA region of chr.
 6***
-	* polymorphisms on this gene account for
+	* polymorphisms account for 50% of genetic risk
+	* Class 2 MHC genes
+	* present antigen to Helper T-cells
+	* initiate the immune process